nanovazquez/nanovazquez.github.com/_posts/2013-02-03-kona-new-drop-released.markdown

 <div style="height:10px"></div>

-We are early in the project so **we need your review & feedback**.
+We are early in the project so **we need your review and feedback**.
 Also, expect regular updates of the bits, that will include new features and code improvements.
 Stay tuned!

 ![](http://i3.codeplex.com/Download?ProjectName=konaguidance&DownloadId=603169 "Kona LOB sample app")